-5 Financial Tips for Freelance Designer – Tip #1
+5 Financial Tips for Business Owners – Tip #1

-Over the next several weeks, I will outline some financial tips to assist you and your freelance business.
+Over the next several weeks, I will outline some financial tips to assist you and your business (does not matter if your a non profit or faith based organization).
 Note I am not a certified public accountant (CPA) or an attorney, these tips have help me to stay in business for over 10 years.
 I would recommend you seek professional advice, these are just tips which has help me.

 Profit and Loss Statements is your best friend.
 What is a profit and loss statement?
 Per Investopedia, a profit and loss (P&L) statement is a financial statement that summarizes the revenues, costs, and expenses incurred during a specified period, usually a fiscal quarter or year.
 The P&L statement is synonymous with the income statement.
 These records provide information about a company’s ability or inability to generate profit by increasing revenue, reducing costs, or both.
 Some refer to the P&L statement as a statement of profit and loss, income statement, statement of operations, statement of financial results or income, earnings statement or expense statement.